Boating safari at Fothergill camp in Lake Kariba with elephants in the background

 The best time to visit Zimbabwe really depends on what you want to experience.

-For the best wildlife encounters and safaris, the dry season (July to October) is the best but it also brings the higher rates for accommodation.
+For the best wildlife encounters and safaris, the dry season (July to October) is the best time to visit Zimbabwe, but it also means you’re travelling in peak season so accommodation rates are high.

 Victoria Falls is best viewed after the rainy season in April, while Kariba is great pretty much year-round, with the dry season being optimal for wildlife viewing and fishing.

-If you prefer fewer crowds, lush landscapes, and aren’t afraid of some rain, the wet season can also be a rewarding time to explore Zimbabwe’s natural beauty.
+If you prefer fewer crowds, lush landscapes, and aren’t afraid of some rain, the wet season can also be a rewarding time to explore Zimbabwe’s natural beauty as you’ll also get to see lots of animal babies.

 Similar Posts